rdkcmf/rdk-aamp/README.txt

-use-matching-baseurl=1 Enable host matching while selecting base url, host of main url will be matched with host of base url disableWifiCurlHeader=1 Disble wifi custom curl header inclusion enableSeekableRange=1 Enable seekable range reporting via progress events (startMilliseconds, endMilliseconds) reportvideopts if present, current video pts is reported via progress events disableWifiCurlHeader=1 Disble wifi custom curl header inclusion maxTimeoutForSourceSetup=<X> timeout value in milliseconds to wait for GStreamer appsource setup to complete useDashParallelFragDownload=1 used to enable/disable dash fragment parallel download logic, by default the value is 1, can be disabled by setting the value to 0 persistBitRateOverSeek=1 used to enable AAMP ABR profile persistence during Seek/Trickplay/Audio switching.
-By default its disabled and profile switches to default BW setLicenseCaching=0 used to disable license caching, by default the value is 1 to enable the license caching.
+use-matching-baseurl=1 Enable host matching while selecting base url, host of main url will be matched with host of base url disableWifiCurlHeader=1 Disble wifi custom curl header inclusion enableSeekableRange=1 Enable seekable range reporting via progress events (startMilliseconds, endMilliseconds)

+disableWifiCurlHeader=1 Disble wifi custom curl header inclusion maxTimeoutForSourceSetup=<X> timeout value in milliseconds to wait for GStreamer appsource setup to complete useDashParallelFragDownload=1 used to enable/disable dash fragment parallel download logic, by default the value is 1, can be disabled by setting the value to 0

+setLicenseCaching=0 used to disable license caching, by default the value is 1 to enable the license caching.